 Writing a hint for every exercise is crucial.
 Not all learners will successfully complete an exercise using the context and instructions alone, but it would be even more frustrating if they weren't given further help in these situations and couldn't complete the exercise at all.
 Therefore, we require every exercise and every step of multi-step exercises has a hint to help learners achieve success.
 However, hints are not the easiest things to write; it's a balancing act of providing enough information without providing too much information.
 Read on for some tips on how to write hints in your exercises.

 How much help should each hint provide?

-A useful heuristic is that the hint should get the student halfway to the answer.
-Across all of DataCamp, 86% of students go on to ask for the solution, which is way above the 50% target.
+A useful heuristic is that the hint should get the learner halfway to the answer.
+Across all of DataCamp, 86% of learners go on to ask for the solution, which is way above the 50% target.
 "Halfway to the answer" is further than you think.
 Be bold in your hinting.

 How many hints should I provide?

 One hint per instruction is a good starting point.
 For easier exercises, this may reveal too much of the solution, and for harder exercises, it may not cover all the common problems that learners have, so you are free to use your judgment and have greater or fewer hints if necessary.

 Jog learners' memories

 A common reason that learners may fail to be able to complete an exercise is that they have forgotten something they learned in a previous exercise.
 You can use the hint to jog their memory.